sudipshourja/cctv-cloud-vms-software/README.md

 - **Scalability and Flexibility**: Easily scale the storage capacity to accommodate growing surveillance needs.
 - **Cost-Effectiveness**: Save costs by utilizing our solution instead of investing in expensive hardware or other cloud services.
 - **Automatic Backup and Sync**: Automatically back up and synchronize surveillance footage for added peace of mind.
-- **Surveillance Device Maintenance**: Reduce the burden of maintenance for surveillance devices, as footage is stored securely in the cloud.
+- **Surveillance Device Maintenance**: Reduce the burden of maintenance for surveillance devices, as we maintain all devices added to our system.

 ## Comparative Analysis
 ### Traditional Solution Vs. Cloud-Based Solution